Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 #### Sequential Consistency

+Informally, sequential consistency implies that operations appear to take place in some total order, and that that order is consistent with the order of operations on each individual process.

+A process in a sequentially consistent system may be far ahead, or behind, of other processes.
+For instance, they may read arbitrarily stale state.
+However, once a process A has observed some operation from process B, it can never observe a state *prior* to B. This, combined with the total ordering property, makes sequential consistency a surprisingly strong model for programmers.

+Leslie Lamport defined sequential consistency in his 1979 paper [How to Make a Multiprocessor Computer That Correctly Executes Multiprocess Programs](https://www.microsoft.com/en-us/research/uploads/prod/2016/12/How-to-Make-a-Multiprocessor-Computer-That-Correctly-Executes-Multiprocess-Programs.pdf).
+He uses “sequentially consistent” to imply...

+> … the result of any execution is the same as if the operations of all the processors were executed in some sequential order, and the operations of each individual processor appear in this sequence in the order specified by its program.

 Viotti and Vukolić decompose sequential consistency into three properties:

 - SingleOrder (there exists some total order of operations)
 - PRAM
 - RVal (the order must be consistent with the semantics of the datatype)

-“Achieving linearizability might be too expensive, but it is possible to relax the model, while still providing rather strong consistency guarantees.
+Achieving linearizability might be too expensive, but it is possible to relax the model, while still providing rather strong consistency guarantees.
 Sequential consistency allows ordering operations as if they were executed in some sequential order, while requiring operations of each individual process to be executed in the same order they were performed by the process.

-Processes can observe operations executed by other participants in the order consistent with their own history, but this view can be arbitrarily stale from the global perspective [KINGSBURY18a].
-Order of execution between processes is undefined, as there’s no shared notion of time.”
+Processes can observe operations executed by other participants in the order consistent with their own history, but this view can be arbitrarily stale from the global perspective.
+Order of execution between processes is undefined, as there’s no shared notion of time.

-“Sequential consistency was initially introduced in the context of concurrency, describing it as a way to execute multiprocessor programs correctly.
-The original description required memory requests to the same cell to be ordered in the queue (FIFO, arrival order), did not impose global ordering on the overlapping writes to independent memory cells, and allowed reads to fetch the value from the memory cell, or the latest value from the queue if the queue was nonempty [LAMPORT79].
+Sequential consistency was initially introduced in the context of concurrency, describing it as a way to execute multiprocessor programs correctly.
+The original description required memory requests to the same cell to be ordered in the queue (FIFO, arrival order), did not impose global ordering on the overlapping writes to independent memory cells, and allowed reads to fetch the value from the memory cell, or the latest value from the queue if the queue was nonempty.
 This example helps to understand the semantics of sequential consistency.
 Operations can be ordered in different ways (depending on the arrival order, or even arbitrarily in case two writes arrive simultaneously), but all processes observe the operations in the same order.

 Each process can issue read and write requests in an order specified by its own program, which is very intuitive.
 Any nonconcurrent, single-threaded program executes its steps this way: one after another.
 All write operations propagating from the same process appear in the order they were submitted by this process.
-Operations propagating from different sources may be ordered arbitrarily, but this order will be consistent from the readers’ perspective.”
+Operations propagating from different sources may be ordered arbitrarily, but this order will be consistent from the readers’ perspective.

 > [!NOTE]
 >
 > Sequential consistency is often confused with linearizability since both have similar semantics.
 Sequential consistency, just as linearizability, requires operations to be globally ordered, but linearizability requires the local order of each process and global order to be consistent.
 In other words, linearizability respects a real-time operation order.
-Under sequential consistency, ordering holds only for the same-origin writes [VIOTTI16].
-Another important distinction is composition: we can combine linearizable histories and still expect results to be linearizable, while sequentially consistent schedules are not composable [ATTIYA94].”
+Under sequential consistency, ordering holds only for the same-origin writes.
+Another important distinction is composition: we can combine linearizable histories and still expect results to be linearizable, while sequentially consistent schedules are not composable.

-Figure 11-5 shows how write(x,1) and write(x,2) can become visible to P3 and P4.
-Even though in wall-clock terms, 1 was written before 2, it can get ordered after 2.
-At the same time, while P3 already reads the value 1, P4 can still read 2.
-However, both orders, 1 → 2 and 2 → 1, are valid, as long as they’re consistent for different readers.
-What’s important here is that both P3 and P4 have observed values in the same order: first 2, and then 1.

 Stale reads can be explained, for example, by replica divergence: even though writes propagate to different replicas in the same order, they can arrive there at different times.

 The main difference with linearizability is the absence of globally enforced time bounds.
 Under linearizability, an operation has to become effective within its wall-clock time bounds.
 By the time the write W₁ operation completes, its results have to be applied, and every reader should be able to see the value at least as recent as one written by W₁.
 Similarly, after a read operation R₁ returns, any read operation that happens after it should return the value that R₁ has seen or a later value (which, of course, has to follow the same rule).

 Sequential consistency relaxes this requirement: an operation’s results can become visible after its completion, as long as the order is consistent from the individual processors’ perspective.
 Same-origin writes can’t “jump” over each other: their program order, relative to their own executing process, has to be preserved.